 It also has a vibration motor, which can signal very basic call and text notifications from your phone.

 The app “MySports‘ allows you to track your heart rate readings and set goals for your sport activity. via a selection of pie charts and graphs.

 The only function I didn’t use was the sleep function as I dislike the idea of wearing a tracker while I sleep but I may yet try it out for the odd “mum nap”!

-Whilst this tracker may not set the world on fire, for those of us who are getting on track with fitness trackers, it's a great entry-level unit which doesn't cost the earth and presents the information in basic, but easy to understand ways.
+Whilst this tracker may not set the world on fire, for those of us who are getting on track with fitness trackers, it’s a great entry-level unit that doesn’t cost the earth and presents the information in basic, but easy-to-understand ways.

 |Training intensively at The Star Inn, Dinas Powys|

 I suspect that lots of the bells and whistles on some of the TomTom Touch’s rivals wouldn’t be used anyway.

 An addition I would like to see which the FitBit Alta has is an alarm for when you have been sedentary for too long.